 New registration, location, payment and customer service processes were to complement Brakes' traditional business - a major challenge, as all processes had to be developed, tested and implemented quickly.

 The new consumer website includes a postcode check that allows shoppers to see if they live within the delivery zone, which has a radius of 35-40 miles.
-Brakes can deliver food within a radius that covers 6.8 million households in the UK and is growing weekly.
 Consumers have access to over 6,000 Brakes products - including fruit and vegetables, meat and poultry, bread, milk and much more.
 The site allows shoppers to select a delivery date, compile their shopping basket and complete the checkout process - including payment by credit card using a newly integrated payment solution.

 Barnaby Moffat, Commercial Director at KPS, described the success of the cooperation: